 Neuroscience is increasingly relevant to a number of professions and academic disciplines beyond its traditional medical applications.
 Lawyers, educators, economists and businesspeople as well as scholars of sociology, philosophy, applied ethics and policy are incorporating the concepts and methods of neuroscience into their work.
 For any field in which it is important to understand, predict or influence human behavior, neuroscience will play an increasing role.
 The Penn Neuroscience Boot Camp is designed to give participants a basic foundation in cognitive and affective neuroscience and to equip them to be informed consumers of neuroscience research.

 Neuroscience Boot Camp is on hiatus.
-Please join our mailing list to receive information about future boot camps.
+Please join our mailing list to receive information about other CNS programming.

 The academic program spans eight days, Monday-Wednesday, with all of Sunday off.
 Each session will begin at 9:00a.m. and end at 6:00p.m.
 The program begins with a welcome reception on the evening of Monday, July 28th and concludes with a dinner party on the evening of Wednesday, August 6th.